maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/21-marin-county-registrar-of-voters/all-elections/en/ways-to-vote/get-vbm-ballot.md

 - [E-mail](mailto:DBelben@marincounty.org), Fax, or mail your [County Elections Office](#section-election-office-contact) a letter requesting a vote-by-mail ballot, and include your name, home address, the address to which you want the ballot mailed, and your signature.

 - Fill out the application on the back cover of your voter information pamphlet.

+Become a permanent vote-by-mail voter by filling out [this form](https://www.marincounty.org/~/media/Files/Departments/RV/VBMApplication.pdf), checking box 8, and initialing on the appropriate line.